 Silicone lubes are safe for use with most condoms, but not silicone sex toys – so if you’re using silicone-based lube, best to keep things “acoustic” (i.e., no extra bells and whistles in the toy department, unless those toys are made out of something other than silicone).
 For easy one-stop shopping on toys and lubes, Good Vibrations can hook you up.
 Just pick out a toy, then head on over to lubes, where you can search by formula base to ensure compatibility.

 Oil-based lubricants have, you guessed it, an oily texture – lovely to the touch if you prefer a more heavily-moisturized feel.
 And bonus…you can use most of these for erotic massage, as well as intercourse.

 If you’re curious about using an oil-based lubricant, there are a few very important things to consider.
-For one, it isn’t a safe choice to use this type of with latex condoms or sex toys made from rubber, PVC or latex.
-It can badly damage them, and we don’t want our condoms or our toys to be compromised.
+For one, it isn’t a safe choice to use this type of lubricant with latex condoms or sex toys made from rubber, PVC, or latex.
+It can damage them, and we don’t want our condoms or our toys to be compromised, at all.

 Another consideration is that some vulva owners find that oil-based lubricants alter their PH balance, which can lead to an increased risk of vaginal infections and bacterial overgrowth.
 So, test them out first before going ham.
 They can also stain the sheets, so throwing down an old towel is a good idea.